kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

 - Preserve the idea of a hub type.
 - Eliminate the internal-to-versioned conversion cost for migrated resources.
 - Define a simple, incremental, per-resource migration.
-- Focus on the migration of high-traffic APIs to harvest the performance and scale benefits.
+- Sequence by traffic to harvest the performance and scale benefits early.
+- Converge on a *single* conversion pattern (a versioned hub) across all built-in APIs, rather than carrying two patterns indefinitely.

 ### Non-Goals

-- It is not a goal to migrate all APIs.
-Low-traffic groups may keep their internal type indefinitely.
-This does not make such types any worse than they are today.
+- It is not a goal to migrate all APIs in a single release.
+The migration is sequenced over several releases (see [Migration order](#migration-order)), but the end state is a single conversion pattern across *all* built-in APIs, not a permanent split between migrated and unmigrated groups.
 - Changing the conversion-gen, deepcopy-gen, or defaulter-gen tooling contracts (they already handle aliases correctly; see Design Details).